KiandaBPM/docs/content/docs/platform/controls/input/user-picker.md

 typora-root-url: ..\..\..\..\..\static
 ---

 The **User picker field** can be used in a form if you want the form user to select a user, multiple users or a group of users.
 You can format the User picker field so that, for example, the form user can choose any user, can only choose a user or users from a certain group - for example, users in the HR Department - or can choose multiple users.

+You can pre-define Groups on Kianda by using the Users function under Kianda Administration.
+To learn more about how you can set up and manage Groups, go to [Users & Groups](/docs/platform/administration/users/).

 For example, in a 'Training Request' form, you may insert a **User picker field** titled 'Manager' so that the user can select their manager (who will subsequently need to approve or reject their training request once it has been submitted).